-Make It: Shaka Wreath
+Make It With the Family: Shaka Wreath

 Track your keiki’s growth each year with this handy holiday wreath.

 - 1 ½-inch-wide ribbon